Republic of Ireland: Religion

+Although most schools in Ireland are patronised by religious organisations, government policy has been to "transfer" some schools to non-denominational or multi-denominational patronage, and a secularist trend is occurring among younger generations.

 Education

 Ireland has three levels of education: primary, secondary and higher education.
 The education systems are largely under the direction of the Government via the Minister for Education.
 Recognised primary and secondary schools must adhere to the curriculum established by the relevant authorities.
 Education is compulsory between the ages of six and fifteen years, and all children up to the age of eighteen must complete the first three years of secondary, including one sitting of the Junior Certificate examination.

 There are approximately 3,300 primary schools in Ireland.
 The vast majority (92%) are under the patronage of the Catholic Church.
 Schools run by religious organisations, but receiving public money and recognition, cannot discriminate against pupils based upon religion or lack thereof.
 A sanctioned system of preference does exist, where students of a particular religion may be accepted before those who do not share the ethos of the school, in a case where a school's quota has already been reached.

 The Leaving Certificate, which is taken after two years of study, is the final examination in the secondary school system.
 Those intending to pursue higher education normally take this examination, with access to third-level courses generally depending on results obtained from the best six subjects taken, on a competitive basis.
 Third-level education awards are conferred by at least 38 Higher Education Institutions – this includes the constituent or linked colleges of seven universities, plus other designated institutions of the Higher Education and Training Awards Council.
 According to the 2022 US News rankings, Ireland is among the top twenty best countries for education.

 The Programme for International Student Assessment, coordinated by the OECD, currently ranks Ireland as having the fourth highest reading score, ninth highest science score and thirteenth highest mathematics score, among OECD countries, in its 2012 assessment.
 In 2012, Irish students aged 15 years had the second highest levels of reading literacy in the EU.
 Ireland also has 0.747 of the World's top 500 Universities per capita, which ranks the country in 8th place in the world.
 Primary, secondary and higher (university/college) level education are all free in Ireland for all EU citizens.
 There are charges to cover student services and examinations.

 In addition, 37 percent of Ireland's population has a university or college degree, which is among the highest percentages in the world.